For architecture fans, Chicago is the place to walk and gawk.

-The city is best known for humongous buildings — the Willis (Sears) Tower, Hancock Center, Aon Building.
+The city is best known for humongous buildings — the Willis (Sears) Tower, 875 N. Michigan Ave. (the Hancock Center), the Aon Center.
 But clustered around their knees are others that attract tourists from all over the world, buildings with so much flair it’s tempting to give them personalities.

 There’s Helmut Jahn’s Thompson Center, the brassy showgirl with the heart of gold, and Ludwig Mies van der Rohe’s Federal Plaza, the geek with the thick black glasses.

 Two Prudential Plaza is Miss Congeniality — Chicagoans were so bored by Pru One that the company made Pru Two a twin of the beloved Chrysler Building in New York.
 Philip Johnson’s slick 190 South LaSalle is a yuppie with too much money.

 There’s no sense being overly reverent about Chicago architecture; Chicagoans themselves argue about it all the time.
 And who cares if the guy who designed all those boxes is the greatest architect of the 20th century?

 I’m not exactly an idiot about architecture, which is to say I know a dentil from a lentil — though, in truth, the two look much alike when put in rows.

 But after a few trips to Chicago, I was wondering: Why is Mies van der Rohe so revered?
 What exactly is post-modernism?
 Is that big red library old or new?

 So I turned myself over to the volunteer guides of the Chicago Architecture Center, who crisscross the city trailing flocks of students.
 My first guide was Mary Gerding, to whom I confessed my undeveloped palate for the glass-and-steel boxes of the International style.